-"Yoga can really help with improving your flexibility and making your body more supple," explains Wills.
-"In restorative and yin yoga, you hold different positions for an increased period of time, allowing your muscles to release into a much deeper stretch."
+"Yoga can really help with improving your flexibility and making your body more supple," explains Danielle Wills, a certified yoga and meditation instructor.
+"In restorative, nidra yoga, and yin yoga, you hold different positions for an increased period of time, allowing your muscles to release into a much deeper stretch."
 If you're holding a pose for a while, then one of the best thick yoga mats may feel more comfortable beneath your body.
 She recommends choosing a handful of positions to practice two to five times per week to improve flexibility - but there's no need to do an hour at a time, just stay consistent.

 2. How often should you do yoga...for strength?

-Woodford recommends looking out for particular yoga classes if you want to get toned.
-"Pick a class or teacher who focuses on conditioning movements - like unilateral exercises, squats and toning formats - as well as longer holds, rather than super deep stretches," she explains, noting that you shouldn't feel disheartened if others appear to have more muscle power than you.
-"Again, we’re all built very differently.
-Some people will have super strong wrists that can take a million plank holds, while others will be dropping to their knees during each plank pose - both of which are fine."
+Woodford recommends looking out for particular yoga classes if you want to get strong and toned.
+"Pick a class or teacher who focuses on conditioning movements - like unilateral exercises, squats, and strengthening formats as well as longer holds, rather than super deep stretches," she explains.

 3. How often should you do yoga...for balance?